 The sample universe is all 554 current and former members and leaders of a NORA sector council who joined the council before October 1, 2013.
 For the purpose of this request, only the 352 individuals who are not Federal employees comprise the burden.
 No sampling will be performed.
 Each sector council dealt with the unique issues in its sector and had its own way of setting and accomplishing goals.
 As a result, NIOSH management needs to collect data from enough respondents to assess each council individually as well as the overall effort.
 Sampling only a portion of the population would risk receiving too few responses to adequately assess some councils.

 The survey instrument will be sent to everyone for whom we have an email address.
 NIOSH sector council co-leaders had a valid email address for every council member during their tenure on the Council.
 Email addresses are now being centralized in a single database for administration of the questionnaire.
-Based on the responses of the NIOSH leaders of four of the councils, so far, we anticipate that we not have a current email address for approximately 13% of non-federal individuals in the population.
+Based on the responses of the NIOSH leaders of four of the councils, so far, we anticipate that we will not have a current email address for approximately 13% of non-federal individuals in the population.
 In most of those cases, the individual left the council and the organization they represented on the council.
 Survey requests that are returned due to non-active email accounts will be removed from the sample and there will be no replacement.

 NIOSH has not conducted a formal survey of this population and cannot estimate a response rate based on previous results.
 A meta-analysis of response rates for internet-based surveys found a range of 11% to 82% (Manfreda, Bosnjak, Berzelak, Haas, & Vehovar, 2008), with higher response rates associated with multiple contacts, a pre-notice and personalization of the invitation as described in the Dillman method (Dillman, Smyth & Christian, 2009).
 We will use the Dillman method in this survey to maximize the potential for a good response rate.
 Vehovar and Manfreda (2008) describe high response rates often result from membership surveys.
 This information collection may benefit from that effect.
 Surveying the entire sample population of sector council members will assure that representatives from each of the 10 NORA sector councils will be included in the survey and hopefully result in valuable individual success stories and suggestions for future improvements.